ItzShubhamDev/3dprinter/JOURNAL.md

 **Time Spent** - 6 hours

-**Log 2** - Redesigned the structure by using 2020 and 2040 Aluminium Profiles.
+**Log 2** - After the basic structure completed, I redesigned the base structure with the use of 8x 2020 for the base and the height and 4x 2040 Aluminium Profiles for the top..

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/2db09694-ed9b-4033-9140-5c7824eddcf0" />

 **Time Spent** - 4 hours